Cranbaerry/A.R.E.S/README.md

     -Repair avatars retreived from the cache

-	-Logs ALL avatars seen in game regardless of them being private or public
+	-Logs ALL avatars seen in game regardless of them being private or public (PC only, currently)

-    -Log avatars manually via the preview frame(Public)
+    -Log avatars manually via the preview frame(Public)(brokie)

 	-An easy to navigate and in my opinion extremely sexy GUI